 This episode introduces yet another baddie, and one I suspect we will never see again or only see one more time.
-Eduardo Flamingo is a canon character and according to Wikipedia he’s described as, “an emotionless, unfeeling killer” with “an impeccable kill record.”
+Eduardo Flamingo is a canon character, and according to Wikipedia he’s described as, “an emotionless, unfeeling killer” with “an impeccable kill record.”
 Kind of sounds like your run-of-the-mill hitman, right?
 Except Flamingo “has a tendency to eat his victim’s faces after he’s murdered them.”

 Sadly, Jim Gordon’s story arc this season has turned into a cul-de-sac where he’s placed in cyclical situations that possess momentum but ultimately don’t lead anywhere.
 First, he had to contend with outrageous death threats made by his former flame, Barbara, in the last episode; now he has to deal with a gang of assassins.
 It’s not that I dislike Jim – I don’t, and I think Ben McKenzie does an excellent job.
 It’s just that Jim hasn’t been given much to do other than moment-by-moment dilemmas to solve or threats to neutralize.
-In fact, that’s been my chief complaint this season – the principle cast isn’t given anything long-term to deal with.
+In fact, that’s been my chief complaint this season so far – the principle cast isn’t given anything long-term to deal with.
 For instance, last season Jim dealt with whoever the baddie was for the week (the short-term arc) as well as try to find out who killed Bruce’s parents (the long-term arc).
 This formula applied to almost every other character last season, including Penguin: he had a minor victory or setback (the short-term arc) but kept his goal of ruling Gotham’s underworld in sight (the long-term arc).

 Essentially, the only primary “plot” this season has been that Theo Galavan wants control of the city because of a centuries’ old dispute where his ancestor got caught cheatin’, got punished for it, got his hand chopped off, got ticked off, and vowed revenge.